 Note: this is a work in progress to create a high-level overview of the MoodleNet project.
-For more granular detail, please check out the milestones in our GitLab issue tracker.
+For more granular detail, please check out the Moodle Tracker (you must be logged-in to view).

 In this phase, we researched our options and came up with a high-level goal for a platform that will be of immediate use to educators.
 This involved talking to a lot of educators and technologists, and looking to other platforms and services for inspiration.

 This phase focused on planning how to achieve our high-level goal, deciding on the functionality it should have.
 We ran a design sprint to ensure we had a coherent plan focused on developing a Minimum Viable Product (MVP).
 We also hired Mayel, our Technical Architect to ensure that we make the correct technical decisions.